 Robert Reese became the executive director of the Carl Cherry Center for the Arts in 1987.
-As executive director, Reese implements all Carl Cherry Center events, and oversees external communications, development, and long-range planning.
+In this role, Reese has overseen the center’s theater programs, exhibition curation, external communications, development, and long-range planning.

-For more than 20 years, Reese’s imagination and commitment to noncommercial, contemporary artistic exploration has steered the Cherry along the course laid out by Jeanne d’Orge in the 1940s.
+Mr. Reese’s imagination and commitment to noncommercial, contemporary artistic exploration has steered The Cherry along the course defined by the center’s founder in the 1940s.
 “Jeanne d’Orge was very supportive and nurturing of original art and new forms of theater,” says Reese.
 “Our programs speak to her legacy.”

 Combining literature and art and investigation of an idea, an ethos—that’s unique to the Cherry,” says Reese.
 “We can do this in part because we have venues for both theater and art.
-But throughout our history we’ve had this quality of investigation, of opening up and exploring something.
-To me that is the most essential and critical part of the Carl Cherry Center.”
+But throughout our history, we’ve had this quality of investigation, of opening up and exploring something.
+To me that is the most essential and critical part of the Carl Cherry Center.” – Robert Reese